Washington Tax and Labor Law Summary

 - Help relieve family pressure due to active military service.

 Employees are eligible to receive benefits if they have worked 820 hours or more during the previous 4 quarters prior to making a claim for benefits.
 For example, a claim made in March would be eligible if the employee worked at least 820 hours the previous calendar year.
 Benefits are based on how much the employee makes on a weekly basis.
+Employers are required to provide this notice to their employee explaining Paid Family & Medical Leave benefits.

 Washington Overtime Requirements